UNIVERSITY OF WISCONSIN River Falls

 No items of any kind may be stored or chained in the entryways, hallways, or corridors of any dormitory.
 Vehicles left in entryways may be removed without notice and stored at the owner's expense.

-While the safety of members of the community and the protection of DGEV and personal property are a common concern of all members of the Yeungjin College community, each teacher and teacher's assistant is responsible for his or her own safety.
+While the safety of members of the community and the protection of DGEV and personal property are a common concern of all members of the Yeungjin University community, each teacher and teacher's assistant is responsible for his or her own safety.

 DGEV particularly requests the cooperation of students in maintaining the security of the dormitories.
 Teachers and teacher's assistants should keep their own doors and entryways locked and their windows secured.
 They should report to the appropriate supervisor any activity or the presence of any person that they think might constitute a threat to security.